 The Sellers shall prepare and file, or cause the Group Companies to prepare and file, all Tax returns for the Group Companies required to be filed by or on behalf of the Group Companies before the Closing Date.
 The Purchaser shall prepare and file, or cause the Group Companies to prepare and file, all Tax returns required to be filed by or on behalf of the Company after the Closing Date, but - in the case of Tax returns for the period ending prior to the Closing Date (excluding monthly tax filings) only after a review and written approval from the Sellers (which may not be unreasonably withheld or delayed).
+All Tax returns for period ending prior to the Closing Date (excluding monthly tax filings) only after a review and written approval from the Sellers (which may not be unreasonably withheld or delayed).
 All Tax return filings for periods up to and including the Closing Date shall be prepared in consistence with those prepared for prior Tax assessment periods, unless a change is requested by tax authorities or required pursuant to mandatory law.
 The Purchaser shall procure that (i) any Tax return which must be reviewed and approved by the Sellers, is furnished to the Sellers no later than thirty (30) Business Days prior to the due date of such Tax filing and (ii) no Tax return of the Group Companies relating to any period ending prior to or on the Closing Date will be filed, amended or changed by the Purchaser or the Group Companies without prior written approval of the Sellers (such approval not being unreasonably withheld or delayed by the Sellers).